 Camp Chickagami is the perfect spot to spend your summer months.
 Our campus is laid out along the shore of Lake Esau, a quiet lake with friendly neighbors.
 Go for a swim at the water front, take out a canoe, go for a hike - the possibilities are endless.
 Our surrounding community is a great place to explore, especially our local Lighthouses, restaurants, and nearby Ocqueoc Falls.

 Camp Chick is also a great place for a personal fall retreat.
 Our season wraps up in mid-October.
 Come and walk the colorful trails littered with crunchy leaves.
 Sit by a cozy campfire at night.
 Take a canoe out on a quiet, sunny afternoon.
 Fish from the docks or a rowboat.
 Read a book curled up in front of a fireplace.
 Play cards and munch on popcorn while looking out, thru the large picture windows in the lodges.
 Take some time away!

 Camp Chickagami is also available for large group or whole camp rental.
-Our facility can host over one hundred people at a time.
+Our facility can host over 100 people at a time.
 We offer both cottages and dorm-style sleeping accommodations as well as large-group space.
-Some modifications may be in place due to COVID-19 during the 2021 season.
+For large group inquiries please email Camp Chickagami directly.

 What is Camp Chickagami?

-Camp Chickagami is the Family Camping Center of The Episcopal Diocese of Eastern Michigan.
-It serves Michigan Episcopalians and other church and community groups as a site for religious camping, education and recreation programs.
+Camp Chickagami is the ACA accredited family camping center of The Episcopal Diocese of Eastern Michigan.
+It serves Michigan Episcopalians and other church and community groups as a site for camping, education and recreation programs.
 Our one hundred acres command the entire north shore of Lake Esau (one of Michigan’s most attractive small lakes) together with substantial frontage on Lake Huron’s beautiful Albany Bay.
 Most of the Camp is heavily forested and shelters several varieties of rare or endangered wildflowers.
 Camp Chickagami’s location “off the beaten path” provides a secluded environment, dark and starry nights and relative absence of intrusive lake traffic.

 Is it okay if I’m not Episcopalian?